tnightengale/tnightengale.github.io/_posts/2018-06-21-credit_default.md

 These features seem somewhat ambiguous.
 It's unclear how the categorical designations for the various payment columns work.
-The quality of this dataset is uncertain: it's publically available with little documentation.
+The quality of this dataset is uncertain: it's publicly available with little documentation.
 Credit data by nature is sensitive.
 Therefore quality credit data is usually confidentially held by firms.

 Unfortunately this is the data we have to work with.
 Let's see what type of predictive accuracy we are able to coax out of it: we're ready to start predicting credit default using these features.

 ## Building the Model

-Attempt to build a simple 3 layer classification fully-connected model.
+We'll attempt to build a simple 3 layer classification fully-connected neural network.

-Let's first save our edited dataframe as a csv.
+Let's first save our edited data-frame as a csv.
 Then reload it using `tflearn`.

 ```python